itu-algorithms/itu.algs4/README.md

 ## Usage

-The package is divided into five sub-packages representing the first five chapters of "Algorithms 4th edition", as well as the `stdlib` package from [this book](https://introcs.cs.princeton.edu/python/code/) (with slight modification), and a package containing a number of exception classes.
+The package is divided into five sub-packages representing the first five chapters of "Algorithms 4th, Edition", as well as the `stdlib` package from [this book](https://introcs.cs.princeton.edu/python/code/) (with slight modification), and a package containing a number of exception classes.

 Use the `help` function on any package or sub-packages to get a list of its contents.
 For example `help(algs4)` yields the following: